This short story won 1st prize on TheNextBigWriter → Locked Door Contest

 “AV server is dead.
 This thing can’t see or hear anything.”

 “Answer to your question is, no. Environmental AI’s are physically disconnected from the navSystems, heavy mechanoids, and this comlink, even if they were somehow connected, the languages are incompatible.
 Hesper uses a vastly different programming language than automatons do.
-Even if they learned the language, there is no interface to bridge them together and allow it accomplishing something like this.
+Even if it learned the language, there is no interface to bridge them together and allow it to accomplish something like this.
 The course correction was man-made.
-A nukepump rig would have to be maneuvered into position and ignited.
+A nukepump rig would have to be manoeuvred into position and ignited.
 As for the deaths, I have no theories.
 How did they die?”